richard-nagy/MasterMind/README.md

-# Mind Game
+# Master Mind

-This project is a Mind Game.
+This project is a mind game.
 The application randomly selects 4 colors, and the user gets 8 chances to guess the 4 colors, in the right order.

 ## What technologies have I used